-The mission of the Sacramento Chapter of the National Women’s Political Caucus is to increase women’s participation in the political process.
-We identify, recruit, train and support feminist women for election and appointment to public office at every level of government.
+The mission of the National Women’s Political Caucus is to increase women’s participation in the political process.
+We identify, recruit, train and support self-identified , pro-choice women for election and appointment to public office at every level of government.

-The New York Times published portraits of 130 of the 131 women serving in the 116th Congress – there was a nice piece in the Times describing the process and another great piece in Coieter by Bibi Deitz that captures the impact:
+The New York Times published portraits of 130 of the 131 women serving in the 116th Congress – there was an excellent article in the Times describing the process and another great piece in Coieter by Bibi Deitz that captures the impact:

 In a perfect world, Congress would have way more women and we wouldn’t be applauding the fact that they comprise almost a quarter of the House and Senate.
 But—baby steps.
 This term, women comprise close to 25 percent of Congress, which is still not enough, but it’s a good start.